miielab/miienlp/miienlp/text_cleaning/README.md

 ## Description

-This code will perform various cleaning of text for multiple areas of research including (but not limited to): lexicon counts, contextual word vectors, sentiment analysis, and bundled constructs.
-A user can specify which cleaning they want to be performed on the raw text, with some example input files for specific cleaning provided.
+Text cleaning is an important step beforing feeding texts into different NLP techniques.
+This platform will perform various cleaning of text for multiple areas of research including but not limited to: lexicon counts, contextual word vectors, sentiment analysis, and bundled constructs.
+The default setting will (1)remove excess new line characters and white spaces and (2) remove (non-ASCII) characters.
+You can also customize the setting to remove puncuations, digits, or convert all letters to lower cases, depending on what your needs and next steps.
+We provode some examples input files for specific cleaning needs to feed into different pipelines.

 **IMPORTANT**